CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Experimental Validation

 \subsection{Limitations of External Sysmon Experiments}

 Our external Sysmon experiments on public corpora (including OTRF Security-Datasets and \texttt{splunk/attack\_data}) are included to validate operational pipeline behavior and schema robustness under real telemetry, not to serve as definitive evidence of external-domain generalization.
 Labels in these datasets are generated using deterministic, ordered multi-signal proxy motifs (e.g., remote-execution process indicators, LM-relevant network activity, and effect evidence within a time window).
-While this labeling strategy reduces trivial feature--label entanglement, it produces sparse positive windows in the selected corpora/splits, and our predefined viability gates for transfer evaluation (minimum positive windows per environment and train split) were not met.
-Accordingly, we report bootstrap confidence intervals, split class counts, and robustness behavior under schema perturbations, and reserve stronger external generalization claims for future experiments with denser externally labeled or proxy-viable corpora.
+While this labeling strategy reduces trivial feature--label entanglement, it produces sparse positive windows in the selected corpora and splits, and our predefined viability gates for transfer evaluation were not met.

+Accordingly, we report bootstrap confidence intervals, split class counts, and robustness behavior under schema perturbations, and we reserve stronger external generalization claims for future experiments with denser externally labeled or proxy-viable corpora.
+The external Sysmon experiments should therefore be interpreted as realism checks on CSTS operability and schema robustness rather than as primary evidence for transfer.